 While the top of the list is filled with expected names like the recently amalgamated Canada Life (the new year makes the merging of Great West Life, London Life, and the namesake official), Sun Life, Desjardins, iA Financial Group, and RBC Insurance, there are also names less familiar to the entire country.
-Though an insurance company like SSQ or Wawanesa are not household names in Ontario, they are some of the largest Canadian insurance providers, taking in billions of dollars in premiums every year.
+Though an insurance company like SSQ (now Beneva) or Wawanesa are not household names in Ontario, they are some of the largest Canadian insurance providers, taking in billions of dollars in premiums every year.

 The biggest insurance companies in Canada